-OHP newsletter is a book club more than anything else.
-You are invited to analyze the thoughts of an author about basic political, social, and economic issues.
-Not any author.
-The chosen books represent a turning point in the way we can structure our understanding of a particular field or topic.
+The criterium for selecting books is that they represent a turning point in the way we can structure our understanding of basic political, social, and economic issues.
 Good examples of that are, for instance, Doughnut Economics by Kate Raworth or Democracy Incorporated by Sheldon Sanford Wolin.

-The purpose is to get introduced to the usefulness, originality, and argumentative quality of the ideas presented, not to fight each other with our own opinions.
-The aim is to further build our own judgment and have meaningful, enriching discussions.
+The purpose is to get introduced to the usefulness, originality, and argumentative quality of the ideas presented, thus building our own judgment and having meaningful, enriching discussions.

 You want to be part of the solution?
 Be part of the conversation!